Borvornsak/DB_Project/README.md

-# Database Project [Front-end]
+# DB_Project [Front-end]

-## Objective
+This repositort is a part of 2110422 Database Management Systems Design course project of Chulalongkorn University.
+The full application is in <https://github.com/pangpond510/DB_Project_App> .

-This repository is initiated for project of DB JAM team which is a part of 2110422 Database Management Systems Design subject of Chulalongkorn University.
-The objective of this project is to imitate database from Reg Chula system with provide core features to student, teacher, and officer.
-This repository works with back-end repository from <https://github.com/pangpond510/DB_Project_Server>.
+## Getting Started

-## Preparation
+### Installation

 1. Clone this repository to your machine.

 	```